dsaidgovsg/terraform-modules/modules/grafana/README.md

 You will need to provide a set of default Admin username and passsword.

-You can use [`random_string`](https://www.terraform.io/docs/providers/random/r/string.html) to randomly generate the pasword and write it to Vault.
+You can use [`random_string`](https://www.terraform.io/docs/providers/random/r/string.html) to randomly generate the password and write it to Vault.

 Alternatively, you can encrypt the password with AWS KMS to your code, and then use [`aws_kms_secrets`](https://www.terraform.io/docs/providers/aws/d/kms_secrets.html) to decrypt it